spraakbanken/sparv-sbx-freeling/README.md

 ## Usage

-The Sparv pipeline is run by executing a Makefile for a given corpus.
+The Sparv pipeline needs a config file describing your corpus and the desired output format.

-Example corpus (`mycorpus.xml`):
+Example corpus (`original/myfile.xml`):

 ```
 <text title="Example">